-- Your application can display a Help Index window, allowing the user to select a particular topic directly from the list. - You can write the code that generates your application's Help menu to create the "list of topics and tasks" options dynamically from the helpmap.
+- Your application can display a Help Index window, allowing users to select a particular topic directly from the list. - You can write the code that generates your application's Help menu to create the "list of topics and tasks" options dynamically from the helpmap.
 You can then add and restructure your task help without recompiling your application.
-See "Constructing a Help Menu" on page 138 for details on the Help menu's list of topics. - You can provide context-sensitive without hard-coding in your source code a help topic to each widget.
+See "Constructing a Help Menu" on page 149 for details on the Help menu's list of topics. - Your application's Help menu can launch a browser and access a URL on the World Wide Web.
+See "Example of Helpmap Entry to Access a Web Browser" for more information.

+• You can provide context-sensitive without hard-coding in your source code a help topic to each widget.
 The SGIHelp library provides a fallback algorithm for finding help topics that simplifies the process mapping widgets to topics.
 If the help system can't find an exact match to the widget string in the helpmap file, it drops the last widget from the string and tries again.
 The help system reiterates this process until it finds a match in the helpmap file.
 This eliminates the need to explicitly map a help topic for every widget in your application.
 Instead you can map a help topic to a higher-level manager widget and have that topic mapped to all of its descendent widgets as well.
-See "Providing Context-Sensitive Help" on page 140 for information on implementing context-sensitive help in your application.
+See "Providing Context-Sensitive Help" on page 151 for information on implementing context-sensitive help in your application.